 - ideas: gay pride, public speaking

 Nouns of more than one word are called compound nouns.
 The two words together have a meaning that is different from the two separate words.
-For example, a “state” is one thing, a “representative” is another, and a “state representative” has a third, slightly different meaning.
+For example, a “state” is one thing, a “representative” is another thing, and a “state representative” has a third, slightly different meaning.
 Sometimes compound nouns are written as one word (“greenhouse”) or hyphenated (“mother-in-law”).
 Check a dictionary to be sure.

-Some words can be a proper noun in one sentence but a common noun in another.
+Sometimes words can be a proper noun in one sentence but a common noun in another.
 For example:

 - My mother said she was tired, but Dad was ready to go. (“mother” is a common noun here because it names the relationship, but “Dad” is what we call him, so it’s a proper noun.)

-- When Obama was President, he actually called the president of my garden club. (“President” is only capitalized when it refers to the President of the United States, not when it refers to someone like “president of my garden club.”)
+- When Obama was President, he actually called the president of my garden club. (“President” is only capitalized when it refers to the President of the United States, not when it refers to someone like the “president of my garden club.”)

-In college assignments and business documents, using capitalization correctly sends the message that you care about the ideas you are conveying.
+Using capitalization correctly sends the message that you care about the ideas you are conveying.
 Knowing what to capitalize is not difficult: there are only a few rules.

 |common noun||Proper Noun|